iterorganization/IMAS-Python/docs/source/metadata.rst

     >>> profile.electrons.temperature.coordinates[0]
     IDSNumericArray("/core_profiles/profiles_1d/1/grid/rho_tor_norm", array([0.  , 0.15, 0.3 , 0.45, 0.6 ]))

-When a coordinate is just an index, imas-python generates a :external:py:func:`numpy.arange` with the same length as the data.
+When a coordinate is just an index, IMAS-Python generates a :external:py:func:`numpy.arange` with the same length as the data.
 See below example.